-It is recommended that apprentices produce a personal development log of their CPD plans, training and personal development activities and outcomes, identifying how their learning has been applied to their role to aid their self-assessment.

-Apprentices may need to give examples of real work-based evidence to support their personal development log/discussion.
+It is recommended that apprentices produce a personal development log of their CPD plans, training and personal development activities and outcomes, identifying how their learning has been applied to their role.
+Apprentices will need to give examples of real work-based evidence to support their personal development log/discussion.